react-page/react-page/README.md

 ## Quickstart

-Currently the focus is on optimizing ReactPage for usage with React.
+Currently the focus is on optimizing React Page for usage with React.
 Versions that do not require React in the future may be shipped at some point. **Please check the [ReactJS tutorial](https://ory.gitbooks.io/editor/content/tutorials.html#reactjs-example)!**

 ```